-A great trip through North America often involves mixing countries: New York and Niagara Falls on the Canadian side, or a road trip down from California to Tijuana.
+A grand tour of North America often mixes countries: New York and Niagara Falls on the Canadian side, or a road trip that goes from California to Tijuana.
 With a North America eSIM, you cover the United States, Canada, and Mexico with a single plan, without changing cards when crossing each border.
-In this guide, we tell you what the multi-country pack includes, for which routes it shines, and when it's better than buying an eSIM per country.
+In this guide, we tell you what the multi-country pack includes, which routes it's best for, and when it's better than buying an eSIM per country.

-It's a single data plan that works in the continent's three major countries: the United States, Canada, and Mexico.
-Your phone automatically connects to the local network of each country, so you can cross from San Diego to Tijuana or from Detroit to Windsor without doing anything.
-One single purchase, one price, and data throughout your route.
+It's a single data plan that works in the three major countries of the continent: the United States, Canada, and Mexico.
+Your phone connects to the local network of each country automatically, so you cross from San Diego to Tijuana or from Detroit to Windsor without doing anything.
+A single purchase, one price, and data across your entire route.

-The beauty of the pack is that North America is very often traveled by combining countries.
-Classic routes cross land borders easily, and a single-country SIM leaves you stranded as soon as you step on the other side.
+The beauty of the pack is that North America is often traveled by combining countries.
+Classic routes cross land borders with ease, and a single-country SIM leaves you stranded as soon as you step on the other side.
 With the multi-country eSIM, the same plan continues to give you data in Manhattan, Toronto, or Mexico City, without roaming or hassle.
-Plus, being digital, you install it before you leave and it activates in 1 minute upon landing.
+Plus, being digital, you have it installed before you leave, and it activates in 1 minute upon landing.

 What it includes and how much coverage it provides

-The North America pack includes 4G/5G mobile data in the United States, Canada, and Mexico, using the local network providers in each country.
-It covers major cities and main routes, which is where 99% of travelers go.
-It does not include traditional calls or SMS, but you can use WhatsApp or FaceTime over data for those.
+The North America pack includes 4G/5G mobile data in the United States, Canada, and Mexico, using the local operator networks of each country.
+It covers major cities and main routes, which is where the vast majority of travelers move.
+It does not include traditional calls or SMS, but for that, you can use WhatsApp or FaceTime over data.

 Coverage in all three countries is solid in urban areas and tourist corridors.
 The United States and Canada have very powerful networks; in Mexico, large cities and beach destinations (Cancun, Mexico City, Guadalajara) work perfectly, while very rural areas may have less 5G.
 For a typical traveler moving between cities, airports, and tourist spots, the experience is excellent in all three destinations.